codingsoo/conflict-prediction/README.md

   4. Desire expression : make desire verb list and check with synonym

-* Give answers : The chatbot responds to a developer with RNN reaction and rule-based answer.
+* Give answers : The chatbot responds to a developer with RNN reaction or rule-based answer.
 RNN reaction is a human-like response, however, rule-based answer presents the exact answer for the claims of a developer.

-* Analysis of user's working status : It gets what files developers are working on, and where the files are located at.
+* Analysis of user's working status : It gets which files developers are working on, and where the files are located at.
 Then, it compares and analyzes a working status of developers based on the information.
 After all, it is linked to rule-based answer component if conflict is detected.